New Mexico teen pleads no contest in fatal school shooting

 Authorities had said the student who shot his classmate brought his father’s gun to school.

-The August attack left New Mexico’s largest school district reeling nd marked the second shooting in Albuquerque in less than 24 hours.
+The August attack left New Mexico’s largest school district reeling and marked the second shooting in Albuquerque in less than 24 hours.
 At the time, the city was on pace to shatter its homicide record and top officials described the violence as a scourge.
 The record was broken that year and again in 2022.

 The middle school shooting spurred legislation that ended up stalling during last year’s session.
 Lawmakers are once again considering a similar measure that would criminalize negligent gun storage in cases where a child brandishes the weapon or uses it to hurt someone.